giovanni-toledo/ELK-stack/scripts/README.md

 ### render.py

 This script:
-- imports the data from hosts.py
+- Imports the data from hosts.py
-- uses jinja2 to render the configuration files from the templates found in [templates](templates).
+- Uses jinja2 to render the configuration files from the templates found in [templates](templates).
-- writes the rendered files to the `rendered/` directory
+- Writes the rendered files to the `rendered/` directory
     - `rendered/` is created by `setup.sh` and does not exist by default
-    - execution fails if `rendered/` is not present
+    - Execution fails if `rendered/` is not present